ehehalt/maze/README.md

 # maze

-Maze algorithms from the book [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) translated to Go
+Maze algorithms from the book [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) translated to Go.